JeanBourquard/MyGameUnity/README.md

 Dofus pvp game like created with Unity.
 Code in C#

 Todo list :
-_modification of the turn mecanism (add button to allow the player to pass his turn whenever he wants instead of passing it automatically just after de movement is done)
+_enhancement of the movement range display (improve the algorithm)

 _add of fighting mecanism